AngieC96/advanced_programming_2019-20/exam/readme_COMMENTED.md

 ### Hints
 - **Big hint** use `std::pair<const key_type,value_type>`, which is defined in the header `utility`
 - start coding and using the iterators ASAP.
-- Sartori would expect to see 3 classes: bst, iterator, node
+- Sartori would expect to see 3 classes: bst, iterator, Node
 - class Node:

 ```c++